ppetrov-dev/Autowatering/README.md

 ## The main improvements
 * Object-oriented and readable code, as much as possible
 * Separated file for settings (pins, timeout time etc)
-* Separated menu in the system interface to set working and wating times of pumps
+* Separated menu in the system interface to set working and waiting times of pumps
 * Saving data in Arduino memory (EEPROM) happens when an user leaves menu settings and if changes are
 * Minimum time for a pump to wait is 1 minute, to work - 1 second
 * Maximum time for a pump to wait is almost 10 days (-1 minute), to work - almost 1 day (-1 second)
-* Forse start/stop pumps by buttons commands (double click, hold press/release)
+* Force start/stop pumps by buttons commands (double click, hold press/release)
 * Different timers display remaining time to change a pump state, force start timer in seconds
 * Save timestamp (in seconds) of last pumps watering (added in version 1.1)
 * Use HC-SR04 Ultrasonic Sensor to determine the fullness of the water tank  **(added in version 1.2)**